 Instead of starting our ride with the exhilarating section of single track berms on the Quercus Trail that we usually do several times as a warm up, we were straight into a road climb up Whinlatter Pass – owch!!!

 The plus side of this was that we got to see some stunning views over Bassenthwaite Lake whilst taking a breather.

 We picked up the Blue trail further up the road, and had a fabulous afternoon of riding.
 The road closure must have put a lot of people off, as we hardly saw anyone else on the trails.
 T had great fun riding a dual suspension mountain bike on this route for the first time.
-If you want to find out our verdict on the bike, sign up for our newsletter and we’ll let you know when the review is live.

 And if it hadn’t been for the badgers, we wouldn’t have been able to end our day with the epic descent back down Whinlatter pass – MASSIVE smiles all round at the end of that one!!